Organisation-A/Campus-Transportation-Docs/docs/about.md

 ## Implementations

 ### Changes requested by our supervisor
-- **Add some validation on the login/signup**: At the beginning of our app the user just had to put in their detail in this an email and password but after our meeting with our supervisor on the 5th of september, He suggested that we coudld have some validation for our password, like having special characters in our pasword also the having a specific length for the password.
+- **Add some validation on the login/signup**: At the beginning of our app the user just had to put in their detail in this an email and password but after our meeting with our supervisor on the 5th of september, He suggested thAvailable and fully functional.at we coudld have some validation for our password, like having special characters in our pasword also the having a specific length for the password.
 On top that we added a toast that pops everytime the user's password doesn't satisfy the requirements.
 - **Add a hello {username} feature**: Every user has their name and email stored in the database such everytime when they log in to our system, on the profile page their usename printed out.Like the image below.
 ![alt text](./Images/profileUI.png)
 - **Add a profile page**: The image above is the implemented profile page on our system, shows you booked vehicles, it has it's own kudubucks system.